-Delivering more and better jobs in IDA countries requires facilitating economic transformation and moving workers from lower- to higher-productivity activities.
-IDA-supported projects ensure that private sector-led economic transformation and job creation are underpinned by policy, regulatory, and institutional reform as well as investments in quality infrastructure and service delivery, which result in greater inclusion, connectivity, and productivity.
-WBG efforts to help create jobs are targeting connectivity to markets, enabling private investment and strengthening capabilities.
+Delivering sustainable, higher earning jobs in IDA countries requires facilitating the process of economic transformation-moving workers from lower to higher productivity activities.
+IDA-supported projects ensure that private sector-led economic transformation and job creation are underpinned by quality infrastructure, which results in greater inclusion, connectivity, and productivity.
+WBG efforts to help create more and better jobs are targeting connectivity to markets, enabling private investment, and strengthening capabilities.